 A2Z Contacts lets you view and manage contacts stored on your phone, iCloud, CardDAV, and Exchange, with group management and contacts search, favorite contacts, and a multi-function contacts card.
 You can sort contacts by group or company and view most frequently used contacts as well as upcoming birthdays and anniversaries.
 A2Z also can sync with Google contacts through Contacts Sync Pro.

 A $1.99 purchase unlocks group emails and group messages, unrestricted contacts sharing, and any further premium features to be developed.
+You can also pay a 99-cent annual subscription for those same features.

 - Download A2Z Contacts: iOS